aauppal/aauppal.github.io/_pages/cv.md

 * **July 2023--to date : Tenured Associate Professor**
   * Department of Electrical and Computer Engineering, COMSATS University Islamabad (CUI), Islamabad, Pakistan
   * Duties include:
-    * Teaching at graduate and undergraduate level.
+    * Teaching at graduate and undergraduate levels.
     * Supervision/Co-supervision of MS and Ph.D. theses and undergraduate projects.
     * Director of Control and Energy Systems Research group.

 * **Apr 2014--Feb 2015, Jan 2016--Sep 2020, Sep 2021--June 2023: Assistant Professor**
   * Department of Electrical and Computer Engineering, COMSATS University Islamabad (CUI), Islamabad, Pakistan
   * Duties included:
-    * Teaching at graduate and undergraduate level.
+    * Teaching at graduate and undergraduate levels.
     * Supervision/Co-supervision of MS and Ph.D. theses and undergraduate projects.
     * Director of Control and Energy Systems Research group.